cailinpitt/Pedestrian-and-bike-crashes/README.md

 4. Run the bot: `node index.js --location cityNameOne --tweetReps`

 #### Create a geojson file of your city council districts
 A geojson file is a file containing geographic shapes.
-The bot uses this file to map a crash to the city council district is happened in.
+The bot uses this file to map a crash to the city council district it happened in.

 You can create a geojson file of your city council districts by going to [geojson.io](http://geojson.io) and tracing out the districts.
 You'll also need to add a `NAME` property to each district you draw.